 Best Minister Award

-The Best Minister Award commends the extraordinary work of government ministers at demonstrating excellence in the public sector; along with designing and implementing successful, scalable, and sustainable initiatives for socio-economic advancement of their citizens.
+The Best Minister Award commends the extraordinary work of government ministers at demonstrating excellence in the public sector and their design and implementation of successful, scalable and sustainable initiatives for socio-economic advancement of their citizens.
 It also celebrates efforts to inspire and lead other government leaders and service providers towards promoting innovation and foresight in shaping public discourse on global issues of today and tomorrow.

 Nomination & Assessment Process

-The nomination and assessment process is a multi-faceted listing process used to nominate individuals with high-impact initiatives, based on both primary and secondary sources.
-In keeping with the indicators defined under the nomination criteria, these Ministers are then shortlisted following due diligence measures and assessment indicators.
+The nomination and assessment process is a multi-faceted listing process used by the WGS to identify key Ministers, based on both primary and secondary sources, who have successfully implemented high impact initiatives over the last 18 months.
+The longlisted Ministers are then shortlisted following due diligence screening and are further assessed on the nomination criteria.

 Countries of Focus

 ‘Countries of Focus’ constitute the countries falling in the top four global macro and socio-economic aggregated indices.
-They have been shortlisted as follows:
+These countries are identified by reference to the following indices for the current year:

 Nominating Sources

-PwC Central Team conducts open source research relying on credible and reliable sources, including multi-lateral forums and organisations, recognised media outlets and official country reports.
+PwC Middle East’s Central Team conducts open source research relying on credible and reliable sources, including multilateral forums and organizations, recognized media outlets and official country reports to identify Ministers meeting the nomination criteria.

-PwC’s Global Intelligence Team conducts social media analysis on trending key words and terms attributed to Ministers from around the world.
+PwC Middle East conducts social media analysis on global trending terms and keywords attributable to Ministers from around the world to identify Ministers meeting the nomination criteria.

 Shortlisting & Assessment

-All the Ministers will be screened to identify possible integrity issues such as corruption, bribery, adverse information, litigation, criminal allegations, money laundering and bankruptcy.
+All longlisted Ministers will be screened by PwC Middle East to identify possible integrity issues such as allegations of financial crime (including corruption, bribery, money laundering), litigation, criminal allegations, bankruptcy and other adverse information.

-Every screened Minister will then be assessed for their initiatives and contributions as defined in the nomination and assessment criteria.
-A Dossier for each of the shortlisted Ministers will be presented to a committee for final selection.
+Each screened Minister will then be assessed by PwC Middle East for their initiatives and contributions as defined in the nomination criteria.
+A dossier for each of the shortlisted Ministers will be presented to the independent WGS judging panel for final selection.
+No parties outside the judging panel, including PwC Middle East, are involved in the decision or are aware of the decision made until the day of the award ceremony.

 Award Focus Areas